kytulendu/libwordthai/doc/fmt_CU-Writer.md

 # CU-Writer File Format

-Use both KU (Kaset or เกษตร) and TIS-620 for character encoding, similar to WordStar file format.
+Use both KU (Kaset or เกษตร) and TIS-620 for character encoding, file format is similar to WordStar file format.

 ## Kaset Thai character encoding